aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/adding-shapes-to-a-powerpoint-presentation/_index.md

 ## **Introduction**

 The following API method allows you to add a shape to a PowerPoint document.
-You can use this method to add shapes of many types, such as text boxes, charts, WordArt objects, SmartArt objects, pictures, OLE objects, tables, etc. To add the shape to a presentation slide, you should prepare an appropriate data transfer object and pass it to the parameters or specify an index of the shape to be cloned.
+You can use this method to add shapes of many types, such as text boxes, charts, WordArt objects, SmartArt objects, pictures, OLE objects, tables, etc. To add the shape to a presentation slide, you should prepare an appropriate data transfer object and pass it to the parameters.
+Alternatively, you can specify an index of the shape to be cloned.

 ## **CreateShape**